zarmeen2/cs598/report.md

 ![Variable Boxplots](img/boxplot.png)

-From the plot, I could see there were a few outliers in teh `Water`, `Superplasticizer`, `Fine Aggregate`, and `Age` predictors.
+From the plot, I could see there were a few outliers in the `Water`, `Superplasticizer`, `Fine Aggregate`, and `Age` predictors.
 There was also one outlier in the target variable.
 I decided to leave the outliers in the data because regression trees and Random Forest are very robust to outliers.
-Polynomial regression and splines do not handle outliers very well, but since regression trees adn Random Forest perform better in general compared to the other two models, I decided to just keep the outliers in the data.
+Polynomial regression and splines do not handle outliers very well, but since regression trees adn Random Forest perform better, in general, compared to the other two models, I decided to just keep the outliers in the data.
 I did notice that the scales of the variables differ by a lot, which I dealt with later on.

 ### Duplicate Rows in Data

 I next checked the data for any duplicate rows.
 Duplicate rows inflate the sample size and it is usually best practice to delete duplicates.
 I identified 25 duplicate rows, which I removed from the data.
-I made sure to keep the first instance of each duplicate, so the record is still used in the modeling process.
+I made sure to keep the first instance of each duplicate, so the record was still used in the modeling process.

 ### Data Types

-Though all the variables are continuous, numerical variables in this dataset, I wanted to make sure they were all of the same type.
+Though all the variables are continuous and numerical, I wanted to make sure they were all of the same type.
 In Python, integers can behave unexpectedly, especially when working with mainly float values.
 The `Age` predictor was the only variable of type `int64` whereas the others were all `float64`.
 I converted `Age` to float so it matched the other predictors' data type.

 ### Distribution and Relationships Between Variables